-Steps for getting a visa to teach in China
+Steps for getting a work visa to teach in China

 You need to get a work visa to allow you to teach in China.
 The process is relatively straightforward but it can take time.

 Once you've accepted a job offer and signed the contract, follow the steps below.
 Please note, however, that requirements for some provinces and schools can differ, so please check with the school every step of the way.

 1. Get your documents together